Xakaiczar/ProjectXCompany/README.md

 _Commit(s): [7321ab5](https://github.com/Xakaiczar/ProjectXCompany/commit/7321ab59e0ef8ba09d6a0756004270aa7fc3876a) and [07b2a6a](https://github.com/Xakaiczar/ProjectXCompany/commit/07b2a6a92097ee6917c757aef7d798712506c118)_

 > [!NOTE]
 > This will likely be one of the longest sections, as I'll have to explain some of my personal design choices.
-In the future, I will move longer explanations to the section above.
+In the future, I will move longer explanations to the [General Design Principles](https://github.com/Xakaiczar/ProjectXCompany/blob/main/Log%20File%201%20-%20General%20Design%20Principles.md) doc.

 ### Code Explanation
 The purpose of this code is to allow a `Unit` to move in world space.